Japan court declines to block Tokyo Kikai's poison pill defence -Kyodo

-TOKYO, Nov 18 (Reuters) - Japan's supreme court dismissed on Thursday a request to block a plan by manufacturer Tokyo Kikai Seisakusho Ltd's 6335.T to issue a poison pill, Kyodo News said, referring to a corporate strategy to protect against a takeover.
+TOKYO, Nov 18 (Reuters) - Japan's supreme court dismissed on Thursday a request to block a plan by Tokyo Kikai Seisakusho Ltd 6335.T to launch a "poison pill" takeover defence, Kyodo News said, in a closely watched ruling with implications for future hostile bids in the country.

 Tokyo Kikai can now issue new shares that would dilute the top shareholder's stake of 40%, a measure already approved by shareholders in a controversial vote that excluded the top shareholder.

-The decision is the first to examine a bid to exclude an investor from a shareholder vote on a poison pill defence, and could cast a shadow over the future of hostile takeover bids in the world's third-largest economy.
+The decision, the first to examine a bid to exclude an investor from a shareholder vote on a poison pill defence, holds the potential to make it much easier for other Japanese companies to use poison pills to thwart hostile takeovers.

+The top shareholder, Asia Development Capital (ADC) 9318.T, has said actions taken to exclude it as an "interested party" from a vote by Tokyo Kikai shareholders on whether to adopt the poison pill would fly in the face of shareholder equality.

+Lower courts concluded that the actions were justified, as the vote was designed to allow other shareholders to judge whether the acquisition would hurt their interests or not.

 (Reporting by Makiko Yamazaki; Editing by Clarence Fernandez)